Home » Recipe Index » Air Fryer Recipes

 Instructions

-1. Peel onion and cut it into ½-inch thick slices.
+• Peel the onion and cut it into ½-inch thick slices.
 Separate the slices and place them on a plate.
-Set aside.
+Set them aside.

-3. Dip each onion ring into the flour, then the buttermilk mixture, and then dredge it through the bread crumbs, pressing to adhere.
-Set aside on a baking sheet and repeat with remaining rings.
-Spray the rings with an EVO Oil sprayer.
+• Dip each onion ring into the flour, then the buttermilk mixture, and then dredge it through the breadcrumbs, pressing to adhere.
+Set them aside on a baking sheet and repeat with remaining rings.
+Spray the rings with a little oil.

 Notes